elpatron68/SnowRunner-Tool/Readme.md

 2, 5 or 10 "minutes" - or exact: *cycles*.
 The actual time intervals depend on the intervals, the game saves it´s state.

-They vary from ~ 20 seconds to ~ 60 seconds.
-So, if you activate an interval of 5 minutes, the game state is backuped every fifth time the game itself saves, which usually results in one backup per less than 5 minutes.
+They vary from ~ 30 seconds to ~ 120 seconds.
+So, if you activate an interval of 5 minutes, the game state is backup-ed every fifth time the game itself saves, which usually results in one backup per less than 5 minutes.
 You have to reload the backup list (*File* - *Reload backup table*) or restart *SnowRunner-Tool* to see these backups appear in the list.